Raise Your Voice

 Raise Your Voice is a 2004 American teen musical drama film directed by Sean McNamara and starring Hilary Duff.
+The film follows a small-town girl with a passion for singing who secretly travels to Los Angeles to attend a prestigious summer music program at a performing arts academy after the death of her brother.
 The film received negative reviews and grossed $14.9 million against a $15 million budget.

 Three songs by Duff were featured in Raise Your Voice, all of which appear on her eponymous third album.
 "Someone's Watching Over Me" is performed by her character during the film's climax.
 Canadian rock band Three Days Grace makes a cameo appearance in the film, performing the songs "Are You Ready" and "Home".

 Plot

 Terri Fletcher is a Flagstaff, Arizona teenager who dreams of becoming a professional singer.
 She wants to participate in a music program that could give her a $10,000 scholarship.
 Her overprotective father Simon, a second-generation restaurateur, disapproves of Terri's plans, wanting her to run the family business.

 Terri is very close to her elder brother Paul, who supports her dream.
 At Paul's graduation-day barbecue, he has a fight with Simon and is grounded.
 That night, Terri sneaks Paul out of the house to attend a Three Days Grace concert.
 On their way home, they are hit by a drunk driver, killing Paul.

 Terri blames herself for Paul's death and decides to quit singing, but her mother Frances says that Paul's death is not her fault, and that Paul would have wanted Terri to attend the program.
 She eventually convinces Terri to go, telling Simon that Terri plans to stay with her aunt Nina in Palm Desert, California for the summer while she actually goes to Los Angeles.

 Terri arrives in Los Angeles and has a few difficulties: her jacket is stolen, her cab driver is crabby, and initially can't get into the music school.
 While in the program, Terri makes new friends, including fun-loving DJ Kiwi, quiet pianist Sloane, and talented violinist Denise.
 Terri learns a great deal about music but has flashbacks of the car crash.